TheRealFayz/TotemNesia/README.md

 - This shouldn't happen, but enable debug mode to see what's being tracked
 - The addon parses combat log messages - make sure you're seeing totem cast messages
 - Try `/reload` to reset

+**The flyout menus won't open**
+- Make sure you're mousing over the actual slot, not the space between slots
+- Check that "Hide Totem Bar" is not enabled
+- Try `/reload` if menus seem stuck

+**Ctrl-click doesn't assign totems**
+- Make sure you're holding Ctrl while clicking
+- Enable debug mode to see if assignment is being detected
+- Try `/reload` and reassign

+**Tooltips don't show or show incorrect information**
+- Make sure you have the totem spell learned in your spellbook
+- Some totems may not have proper tooltip data - this is normal
+- Enable debug mode if you see errors

 **I can't move the frames**
 - Open options (`/tn`) and uncheck the appropriate lock option